 All ED patients with SE should have an intravenous cannula sited and blood sent for urea, electrolytes, magnesium, calcium and full blood count.
 A blood gas, either venous or arterial is useful for demonstration of the patients metabolic status.
 Further investigations will be dictated according to the specific circumstances of individual cases.
 These may include a CT brain, blood cultures, serum anticonvulsant levels and lumbar puncture for CSF evaluation [2,4].
 An electroencephalogram (EEG) is rarely required in the acute setting; however it may be of value in patients with suspected non-convulsive status, or in those patients who are paralysed and sedated .
 Clear ictal activity may not be seen on the EEG during simple partial status epileptics.

-Status epilepticus is a medical emergency that requires urgent aggressive therapy in order to limit any long term damage.
-The following principles are key:
+SE is a medical emergency that requires urgent aggressive therapy in order to limit any long-term damage.
+The following principles must be recognised: